scipo-code/ordinator-api/README.md

 ## Tracing
 Tracing is a crucial aspect of understand the workings of the code as it is highly parallel.
 The log level can be set dynamically using
 Imperium.
 (Setting it to Level::TRACING, will overload your system due to extremely high number of writes to the hard drive)

-> Issue:
-> - [ ] Correctly instrument the code base.
-This task seems like it requires a lot of experience.
-> Issue:
-> - [ ] Update the ordinator.kdl and ordinator-laptop.kdl to allow for easy inspection of the logs and tracing information

 # Profiling and benchmarking